 Unlike many of the other ‘skinnable’ apps out there, WordPress includes a lot of design and functionality options that you may or may not see, depending on the theme that is in use.
 While several simply give you a pretty border and define the font properties for the page elements, many do much more.

-For instance: if you were creating a website for Marijuana Edibles, you would need pages for such subjects as sweet and savory marijuana edible products, manufacturers of marijuana edibles, medical marijuana smoking vs edibles, the history of marijuana, US marijuana laws etc. Besides the content for the site, you would most likely want to add a form so people could contact you for more information, as well as have numerous images for the various manufacturers products.
-If you had no or few HTML/CSS skills would you be able to create a website for Marijuana Edibles in WordPress?
+For instance: if you were creating a website for cubic zirconia jewelry, you would need pages for such subjects as the specific product types, styles, materials, etc. Besides the content for the site, you would most likely want to add a form so people could purchase or contact you for more information, as well as have numerous images for the various products.
+As an example site, check out sterlingforever.com.
+Note the work that has gone into this presentation.
+If you had no or few HTML/CSS skills would you be able to create a website for cz rings in WordPress?

 Unusually, there are also plenty of professional themes (i.e., designers actually want money for them).
 I hate to take food out of people’s mouths, but most of the time you can find something just as good (or better) for free.
 The only time that you should invest money into a WordPress theme is if you’ll be paying to have a designer work with you to create a unique website that will help you achieve your individual goals.

 This can all be very complicated.
 In fact a friend of mine was explaining how he gets a lot of things, but this is one thing that is pretty confusing.
 And I know if he is having trouble getting a good handle on it, it must be a challenge.

 There are 11 free themes for word press:

 StrapVert – those of you who like to showcase your content will find this clean, elegant theme perfect.
 Great for designer, magazine & business websites.

 Corpo – This is a business & portfolio theme that can be used for personal or corporate websites.

 Attitude – This theme is simple & easy to use.
 It adats automatically to your tablets & mobile devices.